 Science 8 - This course will prepare students to take the 8th grade PSSA.
-This course is designed to support and reinforce mastery of the concepts in the fields of biological, physical, and earth and space sciences, with special focus on the nature of science.
+This course offers an introduction of science concepts in the fields of biological, physical, and earth and space sciences, with special focus on the nature of science.
 Topics include structure and function of organisms, ecological behavior and systems, properties of matter, energy transfer, principles of motion and force, atmospheric processes, and composition and structure of the universe.